fieldmaps/adm0-generator/README.md

 | :----------------------------------------------------: | :----------------------------------------------------: |
 | ![](https://img.fieldmaps.io/adm0-template/wld_05.png) | ![](https://img.fieldmaps.io/adm0-template/wld_06.png) |

-**Outputs:** The resulting ADM0 polygons are also used to create derivitave layers.
-For making cartographic maps, polygons are actually not as useful as points and lines used together.
-Lines are clipped to represent only boundaries across land, so they can be styled separately from coastlines.
+**Outputs:** The resulting ADM0 polygons are also used to create derivative layers.
+For some cartographic maps, polygons are not as useful as points and lines used together.
+Output lines are clipped to represent only boundaries across land, so they can be styled separately from coastlines.
 Points are generated at the center of each polygon using a pole of inaccessibility algorithm, ideal for placing labels at.

 |                       All Inputs                       |                      All Outputs                       |
 | :----------------------------------------------------: | :----------------------------------------------------: |